 - Video is shareable.
-Over 700 YouTube videos are shared on Twitter every minute.
+92% of consumers on mobile will share videos with others.
 Consumers love sharing videos, especially those that inspire and resonate with them.

 - Video is interesting.
-Viewers spend 100% more time on pages with videos on them.
+60% of people are report that video is a media they consume thoroughly.
 Keep your visitors, followers, and supporters engaged and interested using video.

 The Girl Effect, a nonprofit that works to empower girls worldwide, is a great example of video marketing.
 The organization's homepage is a video that captures visitors' attention right away.
 Moreover, when you click "See more," the site opens an informative video telling you all about The Girl Effect.

 Nonprofit Social Media Marketing

 Social media is a highly popular marketing strategy among nonprofits.
 Not only is it free, but it provides an avenue for organizations to show their brand personalities and engage with their followers and supporters.

 Here are some ways to use social media for your nonprofit marketing, as inspired by a HubSpot study of 9,000 nonprofits: